jdittrich/userNeedResearchBook/text/allURBook.md

 wordprocessor document.
 In addition, I scan my notes, so I can easily cut and paste my sketches into the document.

-When transcribing the notes, I take care that each line in the digital transcript has only one statement in it and not several, so that I don't tie two separate statements together.
+When transcribing the notes, take care that each line in the digital transcript has only one statement in it and not several, so that you don't tie two separate statements together.
 On the other hand, make sure that the data you write down is meaningful on its own and is not just a single word or a description which is free of any context and thus hard to set in relation to other data.